 Herman Zuzak opened Zuzak’s Wonder Store on Main Street in Boonville early in the twentieth century, selling everything from 5 & 10 cent curiosities to home furnishings.
 The “dime store” idea caught on and the building housed a Woolworths for the next 40 years.
 One of Sam Walton’s Ben Franklin stores followed, as his idea of a mega-dime store matured into an even larger reality.

 In the 1970-80s, the building housed a men’s and women’s fashion shop.
 Later it a used furniture store, then from 2000 thru 2004 a home décor and gift store.
 And then, some 90 years after Zuzak first filled his store with wonders, it reopened in 2010 as Zuzak Art Gallery.

 The Boonslick Historical Society was founded in 1937 and meets several times a year to enjoy historical topics pertinent to the Boonslick area.
 Society members have worked together over the years to publish historical books and brochures and to mark historic sites.
-The Society supported the founding of Boone’s Lick State Historic Site and the creation of the Santa Fe Tail Monument in New Franklin, marked the sites of Cooper’s Fort and Hannah Cole’s Fort, and restored a George Caleb Bingham painting on loan to The Ashby-Hodge Gallery of American Art, Central Methodist University, Fayette.
-Membership in BHS is $15 for individuals and $25 family.
+The Society supported the founding of Boone’s Lick State Historic Site, marked the sites of Cooper’s Fort and Hannah Cole’s Fort and restored a George Caleb Bingham painting on loan to The Ashby-Hodge Gallery of American Art, Central Methodist University, Fayette, Mo.